 Life Care Plans

-A life care plan outlines an individual’s needs throughout the healthcare continuum, in multiple settings, and throughout life expectancy.
+Dawn Cook has completed over 600 Life Care Plans for plaintiff and defense attorneys.
+The American Association of Nurse Life Care Planners (AANLCP) defines a life care plan as outlining an individual’s needs throughout the healthcare continuum, in multiple settings, and throughout life expectancy.
 A Life Care Plan must be flexible, with provisions for periodic re-evaluations and updates.
-Source: AANLCP Scope and Standards
+Source: American Association of Nurse Life Care Planners Scope and Standards

 Life Care Plans are developed for individuals with injuries or chronic conditions requiring complex long-term healthcare intervention and management.
 The report provides an organized, concise plan that estimates the reasonable and necessary current and future healthcare needs with the associated costs.